Lesser known safari destinations of East Africa – Wild Voyager Blog

 Lesser known safari destinations of East Africa

 East Africa offers the ultimate safari experience with its beautiful grasslands, colorful local tribes, a variety of wildlife, spectacular scenery, luxurious camps, lodges, and much more.
-Consisting of countries namely Kenya, Madagascar, Tanzania, Zambia, Uganda, Zimbabwe, and other regions, visitors get to check off their bucket list ranging from famous parks to relaxing beaches.
+Consisting of countries such as Kenya, Madagascar, Tanzania, Zambia, Uganda, Zimbabwe, and other regions, visitors get to check off items on their bucket lists ranging from famous parks to relaxing beaches.

 An elephant seen in Amboseli National Park, Kenya